-The Laboratory of Models and applications of Autonomous and Distributed Systems (MADS) aims at contributing effective answers for the correct design and implementation of distributed, autonomous, embedded systems.
+The Laboratory of Models and Applications and Distributed Systems (MADS) aims at contributing effective answers for the correct design and implementation of distributed, autonomous, embedded systems.
 In particular we focus on

 - formal models for supporting the correct design of trustworthy distributed systems

 - engineering techniques to implement these systems, in particular in embedded and IoT scenarios;

 - strategies for the coordination of distributed autonomous systems;

 - methods and tools to protect resources and information from misuse;

 - verification of security properties of authentication and communication protocols.

 The research unit is funded by the European Union, the Italian Ministry for the University and Research (MIUR), the University of Udine and industrial partners.